nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 </p>

-This edits the specified person.
-Note that the Person Description Panel and the List are updated.
+This edits the details of Alex Miller by changing his name to Tom Doe.
+Note that the Description Panel and the List Display Panel are updated after the commands.

 ### Assign class to a person: `assign`